unm-digital-futures/digital-history-review/docs/essays/sunshine-building.md

   caption="Historic Albuquerque Skyline"
   src="images/SunshineA.jpg" %}

 The building also includes offices on the upper levels of the building that housed F.D.
 Fogg and Company, a fine jewelry retailer that closed in 1970[^ABQ-Journal-article] and was also the site of the first meetings of Congregation B’nai Israel which connects the building to history of the current day New Mexico Historical Jewish Society[^NMJS-website].
 The theatre continued to show films in to the 1960s when the interior was almost completely remodeled to allow an installation of a large movie screen for feature film screenings.
-Sunshine remained in operation until 1974 when the theatre stopped showing first-run movies but then eventually closed its doors as a movie theatre in 1980 and was seriously threatened with demolition in 1984 [7].
+Sunshine remained in operation until 1974 when the theatre stopped showing first-run movies but then eventually closed its doors as a movie theatre in 1980 and was seriously threatened with demolition in 1984 [^HCT-historical-organization].
 The efforts to save the iconic Sunshine building were finally appeased when the city declared it as a historic landmark in 1985.
-The final renovation to the building came in 1990s when the theatre was renovated its current day purpose in the downtown which is a live music performance venue and has hosted some well-known acts such as: Strokes, Snoop Dogg, Stone Temple Pilots, The Smashing Pumpkins, Modest Mouse, Rancid, Coheed and Cambria, Social Distortion, Deftones, Deadmau5, and many others.
+The final renovation to the building came in 1990s when the theatre was renovated its current day purpose in the downtown which is a live music performance venue and has hosted some well-known acts such as: Strokes, Snoop Dogg, Stone Temple Pilots, The Smashing Pumpkins, Modest Mouse, Rancid, Coheed and Cambria, Social Distortion, Deftones, Deadmau5, and many others[^Sunshine-live].

 {% include figure.html
   class="img-left"